Beyond-jQuery/book/manuscript/events.md

 jQuery has its [own version of the `Event` interface][event-jquery] (of course).
 According to jQuery's docs, their event object "normalizes the event object according to W3C standards".
 This was potentially useful for ancient browsers.
 But for modern browsers - not so much.
 For the most part, with the exception of a few properties and methods, the two interfaces are very similar.

 The next two examples demonstrate how to prevent a specific event from reaching other registered event handlers.
-In order to prevent a click event, for example, from reaching any event handler on subsequent DOM nodes, simply call `stopImmediatePropagation()` on the passed `Event` object.
+In order to prevent a click event from reaching any event handler on subsequent DOM nodes, simply call `stopImmediatePropagation()` on the passed `Event` object.
 This method exists in both the jQuery `Event` interface _and_ the standardized web API `Event` interface.

 {title="stop a click event from bubbling - jQuery", lang=javascript}
 ~~~~~~~